Blosc/blosc2_openhtj2k/README.md

 To provide this feature this plugin uses the [OpenHTJ2K](https://github.com/osamu620/OpenHTJ2K) library.

 # Install

 The Blosc2 OpenHTJ2K plugin is distributed as a Python wheel:

     pip install blosc2-openhtj2k

 There are wheels for Linux, macOS and Windows.
-For now only the x86-64 architecture is supported.
+As of now only the x86-64 architecture is supported.

 # Usage from Python